 The Mission Office was founded in 1947 by Fr.
 James O’Loughlen, who directed it for five years.
 In 1959, the responsibility was passed to Fr.
 Edward Cappelletti, who remained Director for the next 37 years until 1996, giving it development, importance and dynamism.

 Today, Fr.
-Gus Baek, as Director, dedicates his life and love for the missions to continue advancing the Office.
+Tim Ploch, as Interim Director, dedicates his life and love for the missions to continue advancing the Office.

 The primary purpose of the Salesian Mission Office is threefold: